 - IDE technologies, an Israeli firm, joined hands with the government of Andhra Pradesh to set up desalination plants in various cities in the states to overcome the scarcity of water in the cities.

 - To fulfill the scarcity of water, the Council on Energy, Environment, and Water (CEEW), in association with the 2030 Water Resources Group, has been planning to improve wastewater management in India, along with increasing private investments to build wastewater treatment plants.

 - Moreover, municipal wastewater treatment involves a lot of biomass.
 Therefore, biological treatment is a major step used for the treatment of biowaste.

 - Over the past few years, the urban sewage capacity in the country has grown significantly.
 This growing capacity is likely to drive the demand for the application of innovative water treatment technology in the country.

-- Hence, owing to the above-mentioned factors, municipal water and wastewater treatment technologies is likely to dominate the market during the forecast period.
+- Hence, owing to the above-mentioned factors, municipal water and wastewater treatment technologies are likely to dominate the market during the forecast period.

-The India water and wastewater treatment (WWT) technology market is partially consolidated, with the major players accounting for a moderate share of the market.
-Key players in the market studied include Veolia, Suez, Thermax Limited, VA TECH WABAG LIMITED, and DuPont, among others.
+The Indian water and wastewater treatment (WWT) technology market is partially consolidated, with the major players accounting for a moderate share of the market.
+Key players in the market studied include Veolia, Suez, Thermax Limited, VA TECH WABAG LIMITED, and DuPont.